General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 Rosen-Theremin Power Supply Schematic

 At the Rosen instrument, the AC filament voltage of 2,5V for the Radiotron tubes is supplied by a separate mains transformer, 5V for the rectifier tube 5Z3 and 6V for the 6SK7 and 6L6 tubes are supplied by the main line transformer.
-The single pole power switch is connected in series to the transformers, which are connected in parallel.
+The single pole power switch is connected in series to the transformers, which are connected in parallel at their primary windings.
 There is no mains fuse documented in the schematics , .
-The chassis is connected to mains ground (protection earth - PE), two suppressor capacitors are connected from each of the mains cables to PE.
+The chassis is connected to mains ground (protection earth - PE), two EMI/RF suppressor capacitors are connected from each of the mains cables to PE.

 The inductors in the Theremin are the antenna extension-coils and the oscillator coils.
 In Leon Theremin’s instruments, these are of the air-core type.
 To gain a sufficient quality factor, large diameter coil-formers and thick wires have been used.
 Nevertheless, the quality factor compared today's inductors is quite low.
 This has to be taken into account when trying to substitute the large air-core coils by smaller ferrite-core coils in new designs.
 When using cores with relatively low permeability, the impact of temperature is sufficiently low and the advantage of smaller dimensions predominates.
 Because the Theremin relies on coupling effects between the coils, screened or capsuled coils are not advantageous when following the original design.
 Rod ferrite-cores should be used, which can provide sufficient external magnetic fields.
 For the oscillator-coils, side-by-side winding seems to produce certain interference (as described before).
 If possible, bifilar-winding techniques should be used.
 The antenna-extension coils can be wound using long, sectioned coil-formers with internal ferrite core rod.
 Due to the many sections, the self-capacity can be brought to fractions of a picofarad and thus the SRF made adequately high.

 As said before, the speaker acts mainly as all-pass filter; of course due to its limited bandwidth, high- and low-pass filter effects are involved, too.
 Dependent on the construction of the speaker chassis and the baffle, it introduces delay (phase shift) and formant behavior for certain frequencies, thus coloring the sound.
 These effects can be observed when recording the Theremin sound captured in front of the speaker by a microphone (with flat phase- and frequency response) compared to the directly recorded sound of the Theremin power-amplifier output or the voltage controlled limiter amplifier output e.g. displayed at the oscilloscope.
 Both signal shapes do not have much in common any more.
 In contrast, when comparing the spectra, there is no essential difference, except of course the high- / low-pass behavior and eventually additional resonance effects of the speaker.
-There are no known direct recordings of the Rockmore- or Rosen instrument available, meaning the recording equipment to be directly connected at least in parallel to the Theremin’s speaker output.
+There are no known direct recordings (the recording equipment has to be directly connected at least in parallel to the Theremin’s speaker output) of the Rockmore- or Rosen instrument known to be available.
 Therefore, the signal shape as produced by the instruments at the output is currently unknown.
 For comparison only the sound spectra are appropriate to be analyzed because of the various possible fast changing sound shapes.
 Even when there is piano accompaniment in the available recordings, the typical spectrum of the Rockmore Theremin instrument, like a fingerprint, is clearly visible – regardless of how miserable the sound recording quality may be.
 As said before, recreating the Rockmore sound is a goal of the research.
 All (re-) build (and simulated) sound creating and influencing circuits have been closely examined in terms of audio spectra similarity to the 'Rockmore' sound.

 The objective sound spectra consists of the lower-, mid- and high-pitch segment.
 The most noticeable (and simple to describe) partial spectrum is the mid-pitch segment.
 The spectral lines around the frequency of 220Hz are typical arranged in groups as follows: